DarioVajda/graph_model/README.md

 ## Working with GTLM

-The dependencies are managed with `pip-tools`, so that the process of tracking the required libraries is easier.
+The dependencies are managed with `pip-tools`, so that the process of tracking the required libraries is easier (which are saved in `requirements.in`).

 ### Environment setup:
 ```